Board of Directors

 Sue Altman, MS.Ed.
 Judith Schmidt, PhD

-Laura Himmelstein, LMSW Mark Schulman, AIA, LEED AP
+Laura Himmelstein, LCSW Mark Schulman, AIA, LEED AP

 Ellen Lasch, M.B.A.
 Jason Waxler

 Peter Schaffer Robert Whittaker

 Rachel Ballen, BSN, Health Consultant

 Ann Ewing Burns, M.El.Ed., Head of Lower School at The Hackley School

 Stan Chu, MS.Ed, Bank Street College Graduate School of Education